AgileRL/AgileRL/docs/llm_finetuning/environments.rst

   — not per step — so resources (subprocesses, connections, sandboxes) live for the whole episode and are released cleanly at the end.
 (Over HTTP, the hosting server closes a session's env when that session ends, never per request.)
-* Closing a ``RolloutEnv`` releases its backend — ending its session, closing the in-process env, or stopping a server it owns.
-The last env built by a ``ServedEnvFactory`` also stops the shared server when it closes.
+* Closing a ``RolloutEnv`` releases its backend — ending its WebSocket session or closing the in-process env.

 Lower-level pieces
 ------------------